Mark-MDO47/ArduinoClass/99_Resources/Sounds/README.md

 ## Notes
-This area contains the sound files and an Attributions.html file for the Arduino Class.
+This area contains the sound files and an Attributions.html for the sound files for the Arduino Class.